sparkflows/sparkflows-docs/docs/user-guide/reading-writing/read-unstructured.rst

 Binary Files
 ----------------------------------------

-Below is a sample workflow which contains ``Binary Files`` processor in Fire Insights.
-It demonstrates usage of ``Binary Files`` node to read content of a Binary file.
+Below is a sample workflow which contains the ``Binary Files`` processor in Fire Insights.
+It demonstrates the usage of the ``Binary Files`` node to read content of a Binary file.

-It does following processing of data:
+It does the following processing of data:

-*	Reads content of a Binary File using ``Binary Files`` node.
+*	Reads the content of a Binary File using the ``Binary Files`` node.
 In this example it reads a png image file having an OCR image.
-*	Parses content using OCR node and converts it to text.
+*	Parses the content using the OCR node and converts it to text.
-*	Prints content of Binary file in text format.
+*	Prints the content of Binary file in text format.

 .. figure:: ../../_assets/user-guide/read-write/read-unstructured/binaryfiles-demo-workflow.png
    :alt: readwrite_userguide